chirag0210/recommendation_engine/frontend/README.md

 **4. js**       -   simple typescript</br>

 ## Code / Directory Structure for the Frontend / UI server
-## 1. package.json - contains basic project information like author, name, version, 3rd party libraries used, dependencies, packages, etc
+1. package.json - contains basic project information like author, name, version, 3rd party libraries used, dependencies, packages, etc
-## 2. .env.example - contains list of variables which could be varied based on dev, test, prod environments.
+2. .env.example - contains list of variables which could be varied based on dev, test, prod environments.
-## 3. public       - manages all publicly downloadable resources
+3. public       - manages all publicly downloadable resources
-###    a. css              -   generic stylesheets for complete website
+    a. css              -   generic stylesheets for complete website
-###    b. images           -   static downloadable content
+    b. images           -   static downloadable content
-###    c. js               -   internal scripts required for generalized events
+    c. js               -   internal scripts required for generalized events
-## 3. app - this folder contains all the business logic
-###    a. components       -   comprise of holding behavior of multiple elements to deliver a functionality
-###    b. elements         -   basic UI atoms, individually holds its own behavior
-###    c. interface        -   data objects are stored here
-###    d. page             -   handles different page list like home, plp, pdp, srp, etc
-###    e. index            -   calls the router for the initial request and serves the required assets
-###    f. router.ts        -   responsible for redirecting request to the page as per the request
+4. app - this folder contains all the business logic **a. components**       -   comprise of holding behavior of multiple elements to deliver a functionality **b. elements**         -   basic UI atoms, individually holds its own behavior **c. interface**        -   data objects are stored here **d. page**             -   handles different page list like home, plp, pdp, srp, etc **e. index**            -   calls the router for the initial request and serves the required assets **f. router.ts**        -   responsible for redirecting request to the page as per the request